 We searched for locations but soon had to admit we were hampered by limited resources and a glaring lack of business experience.
 Potential landlords gave us every excuse imaginable not to rent to us, the most outlandish being “I don’t want the smell of coffee in my building.”
 Downtown Topeka offered interesting sites, but we didn’t have the resources for the remodeling that would be required.
 It soon appeared we had struck out and were done before we even started.

-On February 3, 1993, Fred Polzin and Jeff Taylor (that’s me) opened PT’s Caffe Espresso.
-Our little “café” consisted of only an espresso machine and a few second hand tables and chairs.
+On February 3, 1993, we opened PT’s Caffe Espresso.
+Our little café consisted of only an espresso machine and a few second hand tables and chairs.
 Taking turns working shifts and learning our craft, our store was overflowing with business within six months.
 We were, in our own eyes, successful.
-Business was booming.
-Time for a second store, right?

 We were, and still are, an odd team as business partners, but that’s the beauty of the partnership and the friendship.